 The total cost of the project has been estimated $5.9 million, which includes design, construction, administration and contingency.
 The project is expected to be completed in nearly 2 years, which includes design, right-of-way acquisition, community involvement, utility revocations and contract bidding and award.

-No funding is now available to complete any of these two phase in the County’s FY2013 CIP budget, that has been approved recently.
+No funding is now available to complete any of these two phases in the County’s FY2013 CIP budget, that has been approved recently.
 There is also is no word if there will be any funding will be available ti the upcoming years.
 Staff said the DPW&t’s budget has been slashed more than 50% over the past year – from $45 million to $20 million.
-During the question and answer session, it was however noted that there may be possibility to spend some money on the design of this project.
+During the question and answer session, it was however noted that there may be a possibility to spend some money on the design of this project.
 The County allocation $5.5 million alone to improve pedestrian safety on County roads.

 The relatively large cost of the project and the latest DPW&T’s fiscal situation led some residents ask if the project will ever see the light of the day. some suggested to try alternates and relatively inexpensive ways for pedestrian safety, such as placing reflective yellow bollards.
-Teh NCPCA itself wrote earlier with its own proposal that includes implementing a “Choker” by redesigning the road at the crosswalk are.
+The NCPCA itself wrote earlier with its own proposal that includes implementing a “Choker” by redesigning the road at the crosswalk are.
 The City engineer also spent sometime in doing research on flashing beacon lights.
 The DPW&T staff said hey would consider these designs, despite the fact that they have concerns about some of these alternative designs.